Spectral analysis of a mixed method for linear elasticity: The discrete problem

 \section{The discrete problem}

 In this section, we will introduce the discrete eigenvalue problem.
-Our analysis is based on Theorem~\ref{1220gg}: discrete $H^1$-stability of numerical displacement, which helps to provide a better convergence of the discrete solution operators in Theorem \ref{1221a}.
+Based on Theorem \ref{1220gg}(discrete $H^1$-stability of numerical displacement), we provide a better convergence of the discrete solution operators in Theorem \ref{1221a}.
+The spectrum of the discrete solution operator is presented in Theorem \ref{spectrum of T_h}.